What is differential geometry: curves and surfaces: Preface

-These notes are designed for those who either plan to work in differential geometry, or at least want to have a good reason {}\emph{not} to do~it.
+These notes are designed for those who either plan to work in differential geometry, or at least want to have a good reason \textit{not} to do~it.
 It should be more than sufficient for a semester-long course.

-Differential geometry exploits several branches of mathematics including real analysis, measure theory, calculus of variations, differential equations, elementary and convex geometry, topology, and more.
+Differential geometry draws on several branches of mathematics, including real analysis, measure theory, the calculus of variations, differential equations, topology, and elementary and convex geometry.
+Physical intuition also helps in understanding many of its aspects.
 This subject is wide even at the beginning.
 For that reason, it is fun and painful both to teach and to study.

 In this book, we discuss smooth curves and surfaces --- the main gate to differential geometry.
 This subject provides a collection of examples and ideas critical for further study.
 It is wise to become a master in this subject before making further steps --- there is no need to rush.